ouchitaikoproject/OuchiTaikoProject/README.md

 💾 Here are the files referenced throughout the guide for quick reference:

 - [Download all SVG and STL Files](https://ouchitaikoproject.github.io/OuchiTaikoProject/DownloadFiles/KillerQsOuchiTaikoProjectSTLandSVGFiles.zip)

 - [Download PDF file of the Circuit Schematic](https://ouchitaikoproject.github.io/OuchiTaikoProject/DownloadFiles/KillerQsOuchiTaikoProjectCircuitSchematic.pdf)

 - [Download the Firmware File + Nuke File](https://ouchitaikoproject.github.io/OuchiTaikoProject/DownloadFiles/KillerQsOuchiTaikoProjectFlashFiles.zip)
-- To Download a copy of this guide, use the download link on the landing page at [www.OuchiTaiko.com](http://www.OuchiTaiko.com) or simply save the PDF using your Web Browser's preferred method

 ---